rahulchopra-dev/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-destructuring-assignment-with-the-rest-parameter-to-reassign-array-elements.md

 ---
 id: 587d7b8a367417b2b2512b4c
 title: >-
-  Use Destructuring Assignment with the Rest Parameter to Reassign Array Elements
+  Use Destructuring Assignment with the Rest Syntax to Reassign Array Elements
 challengeType: 1
 forumTopicId: 301218
 dashedName: >-
-  use-destructuring-assignment-with-the-rest-parameter-to-reassign-array-elements
+  use-destructuring-assignment-with-the-rest-syntax-to-reassign-array-elements
 ---

 # --description--